Health and Safety Policy for Flat Clearance Leyton

 Emergency procedures and reporting: All sites have specified emergency protocols for injuries, spills and unexpected hazards.
 First aid kits are available in vehicles and at main depots, and personnel trained in first aid are assigned per shift.
 All incidents, near misses and unsafe conditions must be reported immediately via our incident reporting process so corrective action can be taken.
 We maintain an incident log and conduct investigations to prevent recurrence.

+A male worker wearing a yellow safety helmet, white T-shirt, and high-visibility safety vest standing outdoors among a variety of discarded electronic appliances, including old computer monitors, CRT screens, and printers.
+The electronics, with visible cables and plastic casings in shades of black, grey, and beige, are piled on a concrete ground near stacked wooden pallets and large shipping containers, suggesting a rubbish removal or clearance operation likely in or near Leyton.
+The background includes an industrial warehouse and a cloudy sky, with some sunlight illuminating the scene.
+The worker is smiling, with arms crossed, conveying a professional yet approachable posture, indicative of a responsible rubbish clearance service by Flat Clearance Leyton focused on disposing of electronic waste in compliance with health and safety standards.
 Environmental and disposal controls: Our rubbish clearance and waste removal processes prioritise responsible disposal routes and recycling.
 Hazardous materials are isolated and transferred only by authorised contractors when specialist handling or disposal is required.
 We work to reduce landfill by optimising segregation and reusing or recycling materials where feasible.
 Documentation for waste transfers is maintained to demonstrate compliance with environmental obligations and to support continual improvement of clearance operations.

+A person wearing a blue shirt is holding a clear, empty plastic bottle with their right hand, positioned in the foreground of the image.
+In the background, another individual, dressed in a high-visibility yellow vest and dark trousers, is holding a green plastic bottle.
+The scene appears to be set outdoors, possibly on a driveway or pavement, with a blue plastic bin filled with various empty plastic bottles and containers visible behind them.
+The focus is on the act of recycling or waste collection, which is part of a rubbish removal service, with the environment suggesting a community or residential area in Leyton.
+The lighting is natural, emphasizing the clarity of the plastic bottles and the casual, clean setting related to waste disposal or recycling efforts, supporting the services offered by Flat Clearance Leyton for rubbish clearance and waste management.
 Monitoring, review and continual improvement: Management reviews health and safety performance regularly through site inspections, audits and safety meetings.
 Performance indicators include incident frequency, completion of risk assessments, training uptake and compliance with waste management procedures.
 This policy is reviewed annually or sooner following significant change or incident.
 By embedding safety into our culture, from supervision to those performing flat clearance tasks, we reinforce the importance of safe practice across the company.
 Commitment: the company is fully committed to maintaining a safe working environment and to the health of employees, clients and the public during all clearance activities.

 Contractor and subcontractor management: Where subcontractors support clearance projects, they must agree to comply with this health and safety policy and provide evidence of their own safety arrangements, insurance and competence.
 Pre-engagement checks ensure subcontractors understand the expectations for safe rubbish removal and site conduct.
 Regular coordination meetings and joint inspections help to align practices and manage cross-contractor hazards effectively.